 It’s funny… even looking at those pictures at a later time brings me back and makes me grateful for those moments and pushes me to make more of them.

+This hide bench was SO incredible!!
+One day I’d love to try to design something similar with a sturdier base.
 So to have the luxury of a day antiquing with Dave and the girls ON A WEEKDAY was beyond awesome for me…

 One of my new goals is to try to take Fridays and do something design/home-related that also incorporates quality time… even if it’s not the whole day, I’m trying to work it in and make it a priority.
 It could be gardening, making a meal, picking flowers, redoing a little bit of the house, going to a museum, antiquing, eating somewhere cool etc. but the I think my main stipulation might be that it’s good for the soul.